noisebridge/PythonClass/23_logging.md

     1. Write a config file as a json object.
     2. json.load(myconfig.json) into a name.
     3. Pass dict as dictConfig(myconfig).
+- Lets review example four and its accompanying json file.
+Use `python -m json.tool <filename>.json` to view the json.

 ### Additional Resources:
 - There are an amazing number of handlers in the [logging.handlers](https://docs.python.org/2/library/logging.handlers.html#module-logging.handlers) module.